 The STL is taking part in a sweeping project jointly developed with several other Québec transit authorities, including the STM and exo, that will equip its buses with modern smart chip card readers that are more efficient, user-friendly, and loaded with features aimed at optimizing universal access.

-We began gradually rolling out the new fare card readers on our buses in early October 2019.
+We began gradually rolling out the new fare card readers on our buses during the Fall 2019.
 This is a complex process requiring the new equipment to be synced with several other systems aboard the buses, which is restricting the pace of installation to about two readers a day.
-We expect to launch the new system in 2020, once enough buses are equipped with the new readers.
+We expect to gradually launch the new system in 2020, once enough buses are equipped with the new readers.

 WHY NEW EQUIPMENT?

 The new readers are more modern and efficient than the current fare collection boxes.
 These readers instantly “validate” whether you have the appropriate fare required to board the bus..

 The new system will read OPUS passes at least twice as fast, which will speed up boarding.

 Universal access will be enhanced thanks to larger screens, better audio and optimized location.
 Also, messages will be colour coded and accompanied by pictograms and a brief description so they may be instantly understood (e.g. a checkmark over a green background to signify the fare has been accepted, an X over a red background to signify it has been rejected, etc.).
 A voice guidance option will also be available for riders who are blind or visually impaired.

 In addition to the pictograms and colour coded visuals, the screen will also display useful information, such as “9 trips left”, “You card will expire soon”, “Show photo ID,” etc.

 WHAT CARDS TO USE, WHERE AND HOW?